ALASdoo/wedoqa_com/content/home/experience.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "What we offer"
+title = "What we provide"
 subtitle = ""

 # Date format for experience